And it is far from over. - Do you have any function requests or suggestions? Always welcome.

 Talking stick

-With this feature, even difficult or emotional debates with many participants can be conducted in a calm, structured, and constructive manner.
-It also promotes inclusiveness, as those who may find it more difficult than others to speak up are encouraged to offer their contribution.
+With this feature, even challenging or emotional debates with many participants can be conducted in a calm, structured, and constructive way.
+It also promotes inclusiveness, as participants who might otherwise hesitate to speak are encouraged to share their perspective.

 Wheel of names Roadmap